Juanita Parra

-Juana (Juanita) Parra (born 19 November 1970) is a Chilean musician, known as the drummer and percussionist of the Chilean rock band Los Jaivas.
+Juana (Juanita) Parra (born 19 November 1970) is a Chilean musician, known as the drummer and percussionist of the Chilean progressive rock–folk band Los Jaivas.
+Joining the band three years after her fathers death, she is the only woman to play in the band over its fifty-year history.
+Her style of drumming was distinctive and known for successfully mixing Latin and Progressive Rock.

 She is the daughter of Gabriel Parra, and Eugenia Correa.
-Gabriel was the original drummer of Chilean progressive rock–folk group Los Jaivas.
-He died in a crash in Peru in 1988.
+Gabriel was the original drummer of Los Jaivas.
+He died in a car accident in Peru in 1988.

 Juanita joined the band as the drummer after her father's death.
 Her first CD with the band was Hijos de la tierra in 1995.